Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Discussion

 Additionally, there may be cases where the overall system likelihood is dominated by one planet being poorly fit out of all planets in the system.
 Because the likelihood of each system is a product of the likelihood of all planet detections in the system, the system likelihood can potentially be biased toward a worse overall system fit if one planet/detection dominates over the rest.
 For these reasons, it is advisable to examine the likelihood of the orbit for each planet in the system on an individual level.

-\autoref{fig:L_all_comparison} introduces some key points regarding photometry for orbit discrimination.
+Figure~\ref{fig:L_all_comparison} introduces some key points regarding photometry for orbit discrimination.
 For the example systems presented here, it is clear that photometry shows promise for supporting orbit differentiation better than geometric orbit-fitting alone.
-Each of the system options presented were previously closely ranked with only relative astrometric information.
-Likelihoods assigned to these systems by the photometry ranking scheme allow for a refined ranking of orbit combinations from the deconfuser.
-The photometry ranking scheme generally provides more distinction between orbits for the high inclination systems in this work, compared to lower inclination, because there is more phase variation in these observations.
-This can be seen by the higher scatter in likelihood values in the high inclination cases for the systems presented here (e.g., systems four, five, and nine).
+Previously, each of the system options presented were closely ranked using only relative astrometry.
+Likelihoods assigned to these systems by the photometry ranking scheme gave an updated ranking of orbit combinations in the combined deconfuser.
+The photometry ranking scheme generally provides more distinction between orbits for the higher inclination systems in this work ($>$45$^\circ$), compared to lower inclination, because there is more phase variation in these observations.
+This can be seen by the greater scatter in likelihood values in the medium and high inclination cases for the systems presented here (e.g., systems five, seven, eight, nine, and ten).